danelahman/lograc-2022/README.md

 **Note:** As the Agda Language Server is a new and experimental feature, it can sometimes misbehave on some computers or operating systems (such as typechecking an Agda file hanging with a `Loading ...` message).

+In particular, the Agda Language Server does not work well on the classroom computers---on the classroom computers you should use the VS Code's agda-mode using the pre-installed version of Agda.

 If you have problems with the Agda Language Server or if you prefer a separately installed Agda on your computer, see the next sections.